Separation of Routing and Scheduling in Backpressure-Based Wireless Networks: Implementation Details

 The scheduling algorithm constructs per-link queues at the link layer.
 Node $i$ knows its own link layer queues, $V_{i,j}$, and estimates the loss probability and link rates.
 Let us consider that $\bar{p}_l$ and $\bar{R}_l$ are the estimated values of $p_l$ and $R_l$, respectively. $\bar{p}_l$ is calculated as one minus the ratio of correctly transmitted packets over all transmitted packets in a time window over link $l$.\footnote{Note that we do not use instantaneous channel states $C_l(t)$ in our implementation, since it is not practical to get this information.
 Even if one can estimate $C_{l}(t)$ using physical layer learning techniques, $C_{l}(t)$ should be estimated $\forall l \in \Lset$, which is not practical in current wireless networks.} $\bar{R}_l$ is calculated as the average of the recent (in a window of time) link rates over link $l$. $V_{i,j}$, $\bar{p}_{i,j}$, and $\bar{R}_{i,j}$ are piggy-backed to the data packets and exchanged among nodes.
 Note that this information should be exchanged among all nodes in the network since each node is required to make its own decision based on global information.
 Also, each node knows the general topology and interfering links.

-The scheduling algorithm that we implemented mimics Eq.~(\ref{eq_stoc:scheduling}).
+The scheduling algorithm that we implemented mimics (\ref{eq_stoc:scheduling}).
 Each node $i$ knows per-link queues, \ie $V_l$, estimated loss probabilities, \ie $\bar{p}_l$, and link rates, \ie $\bar{R}_{l}$, for $l \in \Lset$ as well all maximal independent sets, which consist of links that are not interfering.
 Let us assume that there are $Q$ maximal independent sets.
 For the $q$th maximal independent set such that $q=1,...,Q$, the policy vector is; $\boldsymbol \pi_q = \{\pi_q^1, ..., \pi_q^l, ..., \pi_q^L \}$, where $\pi_q^l=1$ if link $l$ is in the $q$th maximal set, and $\pi_q^l=0$, otherwise.
-Our scheduling algorithm selects $q^{*}$th maximal independent set such that $q^{*} = \argmax_{\forall q} \{\sum_{l \in \Lset} V_l(1-\bar{p}_l)\bar{R}_l\pi_q^{l}\}$.
-Node $i$ solves $q^{*}$ as one of the parameters; $V_l$, $\bar{p}_l$, $\bar{R}_l$ change $\forall l \in \Lset$.
+Our scheduling algorithm selects $q^{*}$th maximal independent set such that $q^{*} = \argmax_{[\forall q]} \{\sum_{l \in \Lset} V_l(1-\bar{p}_l)\bar{R}_l\pi_q^{l}\}$.
+Node $i$ calculates $q^{*}$ whenever one of the parameters; $V_l$, $\bar{p}_l$, $\bar{R}_l$ change.
 If, according to $q^{*}$, node $i$ decides that it should activate one of its links, then it reduces the contention window size of 802.11 MAC so that node $i$ can access the medium quickly and transmit a packet.
 If node $i$ should not transmit, then the scheduling algorithm tells 802.11 MAC that there are no packets in the queues available for transmission.
-Note that we update 802.11 MAC protocol so that we can implement the scheduling algorithm in Diff-Max.
+Note that in order to complement Diff-Max scheduling, the 802.11 protocol has to be slightly modified.
 The scheduling algorithm is summarized in Algorithm~\ref{alg:scheduling}.

-Note that Algorithm~\ref{alg:scheduling} is a hard problem, because it reduces to maximum independent set problem, \cite{tutorial_doyle}, \cite{lin_schroff_tutorial}.
+Note that Algorithm~\ref{alg:scheduling} is a hard problem, because it is reduced to maximum independent set problem, \cite{tutorial_doyle}, \cite{lin_schroff_tutorial}.
 Furthermore, it introduces significant amount of overhead; each node needs to know every other node's queue sizes and link loss rates.
-Due to the hardness of the problem and overhead, we implement this algorithm for small topologies over ns-2 for the purpose of comparing its performance with sub-optimal scheduling algorithms, which we describe next.
+Due to the complexity of the problem and overhead, we implement this algorithm for small topologies over ns-2 for the purpose of comparing its performance with sub-optimal scheduling algorithms, which we describe next.